Inox117/GolangTraining/NumberOfProperFraction/README.md

 Write a program solving the following problem:
 A Proper fraction is a fraction whose numerator and denominator are both integers with the numerator being smaller than the denominator.
-Find the number of fraction that are proper fractions and that cannot be simplified.
+Find the number of fractions that are proper fractions and that cannot be simplified.

 Example:
 If the denominator is 15, you can build a total of 8 different proper fractions.